 Merle Van den Bosch is an Expressive Arts Educator whose approach has evolved out of over 35 years of professional practice.
-Having trained under some of the most eminent teachers of the twentieth century including Anna Halprin at Tamalpa Institute in California, and Zygmunt Molik of the Grotowski Teatr Laboratorium.
-Merle is an internationally recognized teacher using the fundamentals of creativity and movement-based expressive practices as a catalyst for self-empowerment, change and transformation.
-In the 1980s she developed her cross-disciplinary approach offering effective skills to focus on reversing limitations that hold us back from being who we truly are, while exploring the relationship between the mind, body, and creative imagination.
-She introduces creative tools to her students to live from a deeper wisdom by tapping their inner resources to engage with the power of their creativity.
+Having trained under some of the most eminent teachers of the twentieth century including Anna Halprin at Tamalpa Institute in California, Gerda Boyesen, and Zygmunt Molik of the Grotowski Teatr Laboratorium.
+Merle is an internationally recognized teacher using the fundamentals of creativity and movement-based expressive practices for self-empowerment and change.
+In the 1980s she developed her cross-disciplinary approach offering effective skills to focus on reversing self-imposed limitations that hold us back from being who we truly are, while exploring the relationship between the mind, body, and creative imagination.
+She introduces creative tools to her students to live from a deeper wisdom by tapping their inner resources.
 She has expanded her global reach by teaching on three continents.
 In her spare time she takes photographs.

 She has conducted workshops at leading organizations including: